Select Page

 Dear Parent or Guardian:

-As a parent, there is nothing more important than safeguarding your child’s health.
-The Washington State Legislature requires us to make information available to you about meningococcal disease and human papillomavirus (HPV).
+As a parent there is nothing more important than safeguarding your child’s health.
+The Washington State Legislature requires us to make information available to you about and human papillomavirus (HPV) and meningococcal disease.
 Know the facts about these diseases and the vaccines available to protect your child.

 Human Papillomavirus (HPV) and Prevention